MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-print-bank-account-reconciliation-reports.md

 ---
-title: 'Print Bank Account Reconciliation Reports [NZ]'
+title: 'Print bank account reconciliation reports [NZ]'
 description: Describes how to print a report that displays open bank ledger entries as unpresented cheques or unrecorded deposits in the New Zealand version.
 author: brentholtorf
 ms.topic: conceptual